 His work unfolds through diverse media and platforms and is continuously informed by different kinds of conversations and collaborations.
 Together with the After Belonging Agency, he is the Chief Curator of the 2016 Oslo Architecture Triennale (Graham Foundation Award 2015) and co-editor of the homonymous book (Lars Muller, 2016).
 He previously collaborated in the research project Radical Pedagogies, led by Beatriz Colomina at Princeton SOA, and has co-curated its exhibition at the 2013 Lisbon Architecture Triennale and at the 2014 Venice Biennale, where it was awarded a Special Mention of the jury and has co-authored several articles on the topic.

-He trained at ETSAMadrid and TU Delft, and graduated as a Fulbright Scholar from the MArchII program at Harvard GSD.
+Galan studied architecture at ETSAMadrid and TU Delft, he graduated as a Fulbright Scholar from the MArchII program at Harvard GSD, and obtained his PhD in Architecture History and Theory from Princeton in 2018.
 He was a Fellow at the Spanish Academy in Rome in the year 2013-14.